sx4n18/reImplementation_of_Compression_MD/reImplementation_of_algorithm.md

 ## 28 Feb

-Since I have finished the implementation, now I want to throw the design into sythesis and get a rough estimation of area.
+Since I have finished the implementation, now I want to throw the design into synthesis and get a rough estimation of area.

 Since there are a lot of documents needed during synthesis and place and route, and most of them are fairly manual and repetitive, I am thinking of writing a script to generate these documents depending on the flow and technology node.

-So after the synthesis, I think genus reported the area of this deisgn is 13,830.332 um2 in total.
+So after the synthesis, I think genus reported the area of this design is 13,830.332 um2 in total.

 Which is a lot bigger compared to my previous design, which is 39.760 X 189.840 = 7,548.0384 um2